If there is one constant in the ever evolving world of SEO, it’s that strong backlinks are great for your site.

-But it also helps you to identify low quality links – those links coming from toxic websites that are actually undermining your backlink profile.
+But it also helps you to identify low quality links – those links coming from that are actually undermining your backlink profile.

-Many businesses do not even know how many links are pointing at their website – much less have a way to qualify the strength of these links.
+Many businesses aren’t aware of how many links are pointing at their website – much less have a way to qualify the strength of these links.

-Here you might focus your efforts on getting a small number of extremely powerful links on industry relevant publications.
+Here you might focus your efforts on getting a small number of extremely powerful links from industry relevant publications.

 What is competitor backlink analysis?

 Secondly, competitor backlink analysis provides insight into intersecting links.
-This when three of your competitors might have a link from the same website, but you do not have that link.
-Intersecting links can provide your website with opportunities.
+This is when a relevant and trusted third-party website is linking out to a bunch of your competitors but doesn’t currently link back to your website.
+Intersecting links can provide quick-win opportunities.

 Why do you need to conduct backlink analysis?

 If content is king, then Google is a matriarchy and links is queen; to a certain extent it won’t matter how much great content, beautiful images and incredible products are on your site if you don’t have strong links pointing at you.
 So, having a good understanding of the backlinks pointing to your site and those of competitors is vital.

 As mentioned above, your backlinks are a sign of the quality of your website in the eyes of Google.
 Backlink analysis helps to guide your link building efforts, and without it, your website and business as a whole could struggle simply from a traffic and online reputation perspective.

 The next step, of course, is to conduct a thorough backlink analysis on your site as soon as possible.
 But before you can do that, it is important to get a more comprehensive grip on exactly what you are looking for in your analysis.